Caltech-IPAC/kete/docs/tutorials/background.rst

 An additional confusion that occurs is that these Permanent and Provisional each have two ways of being written.
 Due to historical reasons, these designations had to be able to be packed into a reduced-length text string.
-In NEOSpy, these two are referred to as Packed or Unpacked designations.
+In kete, these two are referred to as Packed or Unpacked designations.
 There is a strict 1-to-1 mapping from the packed to the unpacked.